1. Overview

 Events and opportunities covered during the programme are likely to include but are not restricted to:

-BFI Stephen Street will be the main venue throughout the festival with a dedicated space for the cohort to meet and interact throughout the programme.
-As part of the introduction to the event members of the BFI Filmmaking Fund will meet with filmmakers and discuss the festival and their picks.
+BFI Stephen Street will be the main venue, with a dedicated space for the cohort.
+As part of the event, members of the BFI Filmmaking Fund will meet with filmmakers to discuss the festival and their picks. - Guests + filmmaker Q&As

 2. Who can apply?